Frequently Asked Questions

 If you want to grind your spices, a coffee grinder, a pepper mill, or a mortar and pestle is generally the way to go.
 We recommend a simple blade grinder, since they're the most versatile.
 They can get a decent grind on just about anything you throw at them - cinnamon bark, cardamom husks, peppercorns, hibiscus flowers, etc.

-PSA: spices have volatile oils that can really stick to grinders.
+PSA: spices have volatile oils that can really stick to grinders, so we recommend getting an inexpensive coffee grinder that you only use for spices.
 Your grinder may smell like the spices next time you use them - which could be wonderful... or not.

 How do you find the farms you work with?

-All of our partner farmers meet three criteria - we work with farmers who are....
+All of our partner farmers meet the following three criteria.
+We work with farmers who are:

-- Passionate about what they’re growing in ways above and beyond the commodity market’s narrow and outdated definitions of quality
+- Passionate and knowledgeable about what they’re growing, above and beyond the commodity market’s narrow and outdated definitions of quality;